 The internet was built on the ability to link information across servers.
 Using the fundamental standards that drove the growth of the internet, yet adding additional capabilities to structure how to link information and adding more semantic information, we can link engineering data across repositories.
 The open standard driving this interoperability is called OSLC - Open Services for Lifecycle Collaboration.

-Using the OSLC standard, we can define which repositories can connect with each other, the type of engineering data exposed or consumed, and a common format for the exchange of the engineering data.
+Using the OSLC standard, we can define which repositories can connect, the type of engineering data exposed or consumed, and a common format for the exchange of engineering data.

 What OSLC brings us is not only the ability to link the data but also to do it in a standardized way that is independent of the endpoints.
 Therefore, an application can implement OSLC interfaces once and can link data across all other OSLC-compatible applications, without the need to write a new interface.